 Franconia.
 Franconia has protected their portion with adoption of an Aquifer Conservation District overlay in the zoning ordinance.
-This overlay zone limits land above the aguifer to uses that aren't likely lead to to of contamination the groundwater by using hazardous or toxic materials or petroleum products in more than typical household quantities.
-Franconia's ordinance facilitates groundwater recharge with limits on impervious surface.
-Long-term protection of this resource will the require participation of both communities.
+This overlay zone limits land above the aguifer to uses that aren't likely to lead to contamination of the groundwater by using hazardous toxic or petroleum materials or products in more than typical household Franconia's quantities. ordinance facilitates groundwater recharge with limits on impervious surface.
+Long-term protection of this resource require will the participation of both communities.